Citeck/ecos-service-desk/README.md

 ## Dependencies

-This application requires the following applications from ECOS deployment to work:
+To run this application the following applications from ECOS deployment are needed:

 * zookeeper
 * rabbitmq